Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 - some reader-centered evidence exists, especially in the Brazilian record
 - the work should be treated as real infrastructure and real research material rather than as a merely speculative possibility

-## What should not yet be claimed too strongly
+## Claims reserved for future evidence

-The current public evidence does not yet justify:
+Future evidence work should be designed before making:

 - a complete global adoption map
 - sweeping worldwide population estimates